GoSuda

 bpf:nat: Restore ORG NAT entry if it's not found

-statement block.
-However, the impact of this change is immense, and I personally find it fascinating how a simple idea can contribute significantly to system stability.
-Therefore, I intend to explain this case in a manner that is easily comprehensible even to individuals without specialized knowledge in the field of networking.
+The extent of the modification itself (excluding test code) is minimal, involving merely the addition of a single if statement block.
+However, the impact of this modification is substantial, and the fact that a simple idea can contribute significantly to system stability is personally intriguing.
+Therefore, I intend to elaborate on this case in a manner accessible even to individuals without specialized knowledge in networking.

 Background Knowledge